Is that online service or print driver safe?

 “Driving” Dangerously

-But if you download a print driver that is going to do all of that for you, you have to KNOW that all they are sending is the file you want them to send, because you have let in a potential Trojan that can unlock your computer and everything on it to a hacker.
+But if you download a print driver that is going to do all that for you, you have to KNOW that all they are sending is the file you want them to send, because you have let in a potential Trojan that can unlock your computer and everything on it to a hacker.

 So, What's the Upshot?

-We at DocuSend consider financial documents extremely important and private, which is why we are constantly working at ensuring that only you and your customers see what you mail them.
+We at DocuSend consider financial documents extremely sensitive and private, which is why we are constantly working at ensuring that only you and your customers see what you mail them.
 And with our DocuLink feature, even documents you email them can only be viewed by the recipient in a secure link.

 We have 25 years’ experience in mailing financial documents.
 We know this business.